Compliance with respect to cosmetics

 - The label does not mention cautions and instructions for certain ingredients (e.g. p- Phenylenediamine, fluoride content) as per requirement of Drugs & Cosmetic Rules 1945.

 - Heavy Metal Declaration –

-Heavy Metal undertaking not complying with BIS and Indian regulation and not issued from the legal or real manufacturer.
+Heavy Metal undertaking not complying with BIS and Indian regulation and not issued from the legal or actual manufacturer.

 - Manufacturing License

-- If the proposed products are imported in bulk for repacking or relabelling in India, notarized copy of manufacturing license or repackaging license issued by the State Licensing Authority not submitted.
+- If the proposed products are imported in bulk for repacking or relabelling in India, notarized copy of manufacturing license along with additional product permission issued by the State Licensing Authority not submitted

 - The above documents in English translation not duly signed by the qualified translator –